top of page

 Understand Your Business Needs First

-Before diving into AI tools, clarify what problems you want to solve or what goals you want to reach.
+Before diving into AI tools, clarify the problems you want to solve or the goals you want to reach.
 AI can automate repetitive tasks, analyze data, improve customer service, or even assist in product design.
 For example, a solo-preneur running an online store might want AI to manage inventory or personalize marketing emails.

-• List daily tasks that consume time but add little value
+• List Daily Tasks: Identify tasks that consume time but add little value.

-• Identify areas where errors or delays happen often
+• Spot Errors: Look for areas where errors or delays happen often.

-• Set clear, measurable goals for what AI should achieve
+• Set Measurable Goals: Define clear, measurable goals for what AI should achieve.

 Knowing your priorities helps you avoid wasting resources on tools that don’t fit your business.
 It also makes it easier to evaluate AI software options.